Graduate Admissions

 English Language Proficiency Requirement

-1. Those who completed their bachelor, master or doctoral degree from an accredited university in the United States, Canada (except Quebec), Commonwealth Caribbean (Antigua, Barbuda, Belize, Cayman Islands, Dominica, Guyana, Jamaica, St. Kitts and Vis, St, Lucia, St. Vincent and Grenadines, and Trinidad and Tobago), Nigeria, United Kingdom, Ireland, Australia, and New Zealand;
+(c) those who completed their bachelor’s, master’s, or doctoral degrees from an accredited university in the United States, Canada (except Quebec), Commonwealth Caribbean (Antigua, Barbuda, Belize, Cayman Islands, Dominica, Guyana, Jamaica, St. Kitts and Vis, St, Lucia, St. Vincent and Grenadines, and Trinidad and Tobago), Nigeria, United Kingdom, Ireland, Australia, and New Zealand;

-3. Those who completed their post-secondary education from an institution located in a country where English is the main language of instruction as evaluated and determined by the Admissions Office; and
+(d) those who completed their post-secondary education from an institution located in a country where English is the main language of instruction as evaluated and determined by the CALUMS Admissions Office;

 Admission Evaluation